-For vendor doing business with local governmental entity

-- This questionnaire reflects changes made to the law by H.B.
+CONFLICT OF INTEREST QUESTIONNAIRE For vendor doing business with local governmental entity FORM CIQ This questionnaire reflects changes made to the law by H.B.
 23, 84th Leg., Regular Session.
 OFFICE USE ONLY This questionnaire is being filed in accordance with Chapter 176, Local Government Code, by a vendor who has a business relationship as defined by Section 176.001(1-a) with a local governmental entity and the vendor meets requirements under Section 176.006(a).
 Date Received By law this questionnaire must be filed with the records administrator of the local governmental entity not later than the 7th business day after the date the vendor becomes aware of facts that require the statement to be filed.
 See Section 176.006(a-1), Local Government Code.
 A vendor commits an offense if the vendor knowingly violates Section 176.006, Local Government Code.
 An offense under this section is a misdemeanor.
-Name of vendor who has a business relationship with local governmental entity.
-1 Check this box if you are filing an update to a previously filed questionnaire.
-(The law re completed questionnaire with the appropriate filing authority not later than the 7th busines you became aware that the originally filed questionnaire was incomplete or inaccurate.) ss day after the date on which Name of local government officer about whom the information is being disclosed.
-Name of Officer Name of Officer Describe each employment or other business relationship with the local government off officer, as described by Section 176.003(a)(2)(A).
-Also describe any family relationship with Complete subparts A and B for each employment or business relationship described.
-Attack CIQ as necessary.
-A. Is the local government officer or a family member of the officer receiving or lother than investment income, from the vendor?
+1 Name of vendor who has a business relationship with local governmental entity.
+2 Check this box if you are filing an update to a previously filed questionnaire.
+(The law re completed questionnaire with the appropriate filing authority not later than the 7th busines you became aware that the originally filed questionnaire was incomplete or inaccurate.) s day after the date on which 3 Name of local government officer about whom the information is being disclosed.
+Name of Officer 4 Describe each employment or other business relationship with the local government offi officer, as described by Section 176.003(a)(2)(A).
+Also describe any family relationship wit Complete subparts A and B for each employment or business relationship described.
+Attac CIQ as necessary.
+A. Is the local government officer or a family member of the officer receiving or I h the local government officer. h additional pages to this Form other than investment income, from the vendor?
 Yes No B. Is the vendor receiving or likely to receive taxable income, other than investment of the local government officer or a family member of the officer AND the taxable local governmental entity?
-Yes No Describe each employment or business relationship that the vendor named in Section 1 no th the local government officer.
-The additional pages to this Form ikely to receive taxable income, tincome, from or at the direction income is not received from the other business entity with respect to which the local government officer serves as an ownership interest of one percent or more.
-Check this box if the vendor has given the local government officer or a family member as described in Section 176.003(a)(2)(B), excluding gifts described in Section 176.
-7 Signature of vendor doing business with the governmental entity Date
+Yes No Describe each employment or business relationship that the vendor named in Section 1 m other business entity with respect to which the local government officer serves as an o ownership interest of one percent or more.
+6 Check this box if the vendor has given the local government officer or a family member as described in Section 176.003(a)(2)(B), excluding gifts described in Section 176.0 Signature of vendor doing business with the governmental entity Date